Frank V. Zerunyan

 As a gubernatorial appointee under Governor Schwarzenegger, Frank was a state regulator serving on the Medical Board of California in the Department of Consumer Affairs.
 He was elected by the Board to serve as its Vice President.
 After five years of service on the Medical Board, Frank’s term expired in June of 2011.
 His responsibilities on the Medical Board included the promulgation of regulation, professional discipline and the sixty million plus budget of the Medical Board.

-Frank earned his Juris Doctor degree from Western State University College of Law and his Bachelor of Arts degree from California State University, Long Beach.
+Frank earned his Doctor of Jurisprudence degree from Western State University College of Law and his Bachelor of Arts degree from California State University, Long Beach.
 He also completed his advanced legal studies in Corporate Taxation at the University of Southern California Law Center.
 He is a graduate of California League of Cities’ Leadership Institute.